External Ids for SYT5 Gene

 GeneCards Summary for SYT5 Gene

-SYT5 (Synaptotagmin V) is a Protein Coding gene.
+SYT5 (Synaptotagmin 5) is a Protein Coding gene.
 Among its related pathways are Metabolism and Integration of energy metabolism.
-GO annotations related to this gene include protein heterodimerization activity and calcium-dependent phospholipid binding.
-An important paralog of this gene is SYT11.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and transporter activity.
+An important paralog of this gene is SYT2.

 UniProtKB/Swiss-Prot for SYT5 Gene